arpitaroyarpu/sql_library_practice/README.md

 ## 📂 Files in This Repo

-- `db_practice.sql` – Table creation and sample inserts
+- `sql_practice.sql` – Table creation and sample inserts
 - `README.md` – Description of database & query list

 ---